 Are you struggling with keeping track of your organization's physical assets?
 Do inefficiencies and maintenance issues frequently disrupt your operations?
 If so, you're not alone.
 Many organizations face significant challenges in managing their physical assets effectively.

 - Physical assets are tangible items, including equipment, machinery, vehicles, and buildings, owned by an organization to generate value.
+They may change location and ownership over time.

 - Reactive asset management addresses issues after they occur, while proactive asset management anticipates and prevents problems.